paul58914080/postgres-pgadmin/README.md

 # Postgres + pgAdmin Kubernetes Manifests

-This repository contains Kubernetes manifests to run a PostgreSQL database and pgAdmin (web UI) locally on a Kubernetes cluster (Docker Desktop, minikube, kind, etc.).
+This repository contains Kubernetes manifests to run a PostgreSQL database and pgAdmin (web UI) locally on a Kubernetes cluster (Docker Desktop).
 The manifests provide deployments, services, a PersistentVolume/Claim for storage, and an Ingress resource for HTTP access.

 ## Files
 - `postgres-deploy.yaml`  — Deployment, Service, PV and PVC for PostgreSQL.